sameer7300/DOCS/MASTER_DOCUMENT.md

 ---

 ## Vision & Concept
 A blockchain-based ecosystem for buying, selling, and training on datasets.
-It uses a native token (**DATACOIN**) for payments and ensures transparency via blockchain logging.
+It uses a native token (**NEUROCOIN**) for payments and ensures transparency via blockchain logging.

 ---